 “Jerusalem is mentioned in the Bible approximately 650 times.
-The reason is simple: For over 3,000 years it has been the capital of our people, and only of our people,” Netanyahu stated.
+The reason is simple: For over 3,000 years it has been the capital of our people, and only of our people,” Netanyahu said.

 By: United with Israel Staff

-Israel’s cabinet held its weekly meeting Sunday at the Bible Lands Museum in honor of Yom Yerushalayim, Jerusalem Day, the 51st anniversary of the reunification of Israel’s capital during the 1967 Six Day War.
+In 2018, ahead of Yom Yerushalayim – Jerusalem Day – Israel’s cabinet held its weekly Sunday meeting at the Bible Lands Museum in honor of the 51st anniversary of the reunification of Israel’s capital during the 1967 Six Day War.

 “Boker Tov” is Hebrew for “Good Morning.”
-Prime Minister Benjamin Netanyahu opened his remarks by saying “Boker TOY” in a nod to Israeli singer Netta Barzilai, who won the Eurovision Song Contest on Saturday night with her hit “Toy.”
+Prime Minister Benjamin Netanyahu opened his remarks by saying “Boker TOY” in a nod to Israeli singer Netta Barzilai, who had recently won the Eurovision Song Contest with her hit “Toy.”

 “These days Jerusalem is being blessed with many gifts.
 We received another one last night with Netta’s thrilling and suspenseful victory.
 The gift is that Eurovision will come to Jerusalem next year; we will be very proud to host it,” Netanyahu stated.

-Turning to the pending move of the US embassy from Tel Aviv to Jerusalem on Monday, Netanyahu said that “this week we will be blessed with a truly historical event, and this is the decision of the greatest major power in the world, our friend the United States, to move its embassy here.”
+Turning to what was the pending move of the US embassy from Tel Aviv to Jerusalem, Netanyahu said that “this week we will be blessed with a truly historical event, and this is the decision of the greatest major power in the world, our friend the United States, to move its embassy here.”

 “President Trump promised to recognize Jerusalem as the capital of Israel – and did so.
 He promised to move the American embassy – and is doing so.
 Of course we will all celebrate this day tomorrow, it is truly a celebration.
 Afterwards, two additional embassies – Guatemala and Paraguay – will come here, and others are on the way,” the prime minister stated.